 Unstructured data, more because of the sheer number of individual files than the capacity it consumes, creates challenges for IT professionals looking to protect it.
 To get around the problem of massive file growth many data protection software solutions have resorted to image backups, which ignores the files and just backs up the entire volume at a block level.
-The problem with the image backup approach, as we described in our previous blog, is image backups lose file granularity and understanding, which makes restoration and intelligent retention significantly more difficult.
+The problem with the image backup approach, as we describe in our previous blog, is image backups lose file granularity and understanding, which makes restoration and intelligent retention significantly more difficult.

 The Problem with File-By-File Backup